After being raised by a narcissist, you don’t just shake it off.

 You could be completely unaware of what you’re doing because you’re in survival mode, triggered, flight, or fight.

-You only know what you’ve been taught by your parents, especially if you’re isolated from the outside world.
+We only know what we’ve been taught by our parents, especially if you’re isolated from the outside world.

 You don’t know any better.